danthegoodman1/Gildra/docs/CONTROL_PLANE.md

 This is configured in Gildra as the required `CP_AUTH` env var.

-## Routes
+## Required Routes

-The control plane must implement the following endpoints.
+The control plane must implement the following endpoints that are used by Gildra.
 All request and response bodies are JSON.

 Any unspecified response body will take the format:
 ```json